 To accomplish these objectives, the Company offers consumers the ability to experience its branded play through innovative toys and games, digital media, lifestyle licensing and publishing and entertainment, including television programming and motion pictures.
-The Company's focus remains on growing owned and controlled brands, developing new and innovative products and brands which respond to market insights, offering entertainment experiences which allow consumers to experience the Company's brands across multiple forms and formats, and optimizing efficiencies within the Company to increase operating margins and maintain a strong balance sheet.
+The Company's focus remains on growing its owned and controlled brands and the brands of its partners, developing new and innovative products and brands which respond to market insights, offering entertainment experiences which allow consumers to experience the Company's brands across multiple forms and formats, and optimizing efficiencies within the Company to increase operating margins and maintain a strong balance sheet.

-The Company earns revenue and generates cash primarily through the sale of a broad variety of toy and game products and distribution of television programming based on the Company's properties, as well as through the out-licensing of rights for use of its properties in connection with complementary products, including digital media and games and lifestyle products, offered by third parties, or in certain situations, toy products where the Company considers the out-licensing of brands to be more effective.
+Hasbro earns revenue and generates cash primarily through the sale of a broad variety of toy and game products and distribution of television programming based on the Company's properties, as well as through the out-licensing of rights for use of its properties in connection with complementary products, including digital media and games and lifestyle products, offered by third parties, or in certain situations, toy products where the Company considers the out-licensing of brands to be more effective.
 The Company's brand architecture includes franchise brands, key partner brands, challenger brands, gaming mega brands and new brands.
-The Company's franchise and challenger brands represent Company-owned brands or brands which if not entirely owned, are broadly controlled by the Company, and which have been successful over the long term.
+The Company's franchise and challenger brands represent Company-owned brands or brands which if not entirely owned are broadly controlled by the Company, and have been successful over the long term.
 Franchise brands are the Company's most significant owned or controlled brands which it believes have the ability to deliver significant revenue over the long-term.
 Challenger brands are brands which have not yet achieved franchise brand status, but have the potential to do so with investment and time.
-The Company's franchise brands are LITTLEST PET SHOP, MAGIC: THE GATHERING, MONOPOLY, MY LITTLE PONY, NERF, PLAY-DOH and TRANSFORMERS, while challenger brands include BABY ALIVE, FURBY, FURREAL FRIENDS, and PLAYSKOOL.
-The Company has a large portfolio of owned and controlled brands, which can be introduced in new forms and formats over time.
+The Company's franchise brands are LITTLEST PET SHOP, MAGIC: THE GATHERING, MONOPOLY, MY LITTLE PONY, NERF, PLAY-DOH and TRANSFORMERS, while challenger brands include BABY ALIVE, FURREAL FRIENDS, FURBY, KRE-O, PLAYSKOOL and PLAYSKOOL HEROES.
+The Company has a large portfolio of owned and controlled brands which can be introduced in new forms and formats over time.
 These brands may also be further extended by pairing a licensed concept with an owned or controlled brand.
 By focusing on these brands, the Company is working to build a more consistent revenue stream and basis for future growth, and to leverage profitability.
-During 2013 net revenues from the Company's franchise brands increased by 15% and totaled 44% of total consolidated net revenues.
+During 2014 net revenues from the Company's franchise brands increased by 31% and totaled 55% of total consolidated net revenues.

-The Company's innovative product offerings encompass a broad variety of toys including boys' action figures, vehicles and playsets, girls' toys, electronic toys, plush products, preschool toys and infant products, electronic interactive products, creative play and toy-related specialty products.
-Games offerings include boys' action, board, off-the-board, digital, card, electronic, trading card and role-playing games.
+The Company's innovative product offerings encompass a broad variety of toys including boys' action figures, vehicles and play sets, girls' toys, electronic toys, plush products, preschool toys and infant products, electronic interactive products, creative play and toy-related specialty products.
+Games offerings include board, off-the-board, digital, card, electronic, trading card and role-playing games.